aarab-abderrahmane/gestion-annonce/README.md

 It provides:

-- a public website for announcements, urgent information, events, and search
+- a public website for announcements, urgent information, events, search, and an isolated homepage danger ticker
 - an admin dashboard for managing published content
 - a delegated account system so the main admin can create up to 4 staff accounts with scoped permissions